KMNeel/CIS-6530/Readme.md

 •	Secure Deletion: Delete all samples, reports, and evidence files securely.
 •	Snapshot Rollback: Revert to the baseline snapshot to eliminate any persistent changes.
 5. Miscellaneous
-•	Besides the two folders “Executable Malware Folder” and “Other Payloads Folder” there is a  word document named “Submission 2 APT 	Details”, this document has details on the following.
+•	Besides the two folders “Executable Malware Folder” and “Other Payloads Folder” there are two word documents which has details on the following.
-		Mitre ID
+   1.Mitre ID
-		Name of ATP Group
+   2.Name of ATP Group
-		Country
+   3.Country
-		Source Reference
+   4.Source Reference
-		MD Hash list
+   5.MD Hash list
-		Campaign Label
+   6.Campaign Label
-		Sourcing and Reproducibility information
-		Malware  Data Gathering Methodology Note
+   7.Sourcing and Reproducibility information 8.Malware  Data Gathering Methodology Note

 Finally, the submission includes this README.md

 Thank you very much for your time and efforts!
 It is much appreciated!